maca88/SmartBikeLights/README.md

 - **Error 5:** The device does not have enough free ANT channels to be used by the Individual Light Network.
 Try to disable some sensors from the Garmin Sensors menu.
 - **Error 6:** One of the ANT channels used by the Individual Light Network could not be opened.
 Make sure that the lights are removed/disabled from the Garmin Sensors menu.
 - **Error 7:** The light with the provided device number does not support the configured light type (headlight/taillight).
 Make sure that the "Device number" setting on the configured light is not of another light.
+- **Error 8:** One of the ANT channels used for connection to a remote controller could not be opened.
+Try to disable some sensors from the Garmin Sensors menu.
+- **Error 9:** The device does not have enough free ANT channels to be used for connection to the remote controllers.
+Try to disable some sensors from the Garmin Sensors menu.